jasc2v8/CSharpHotkey/README.md

 Then I switched to C++, which was great but annoying when calling Win32 native functions.
 I can't believe how random and non-standard the Microsoft Win32 calling conventions are!
 How many data and pointer types are enough?
 Again not my area of interest.

 Finally, I switched to C# .NET programming, and found my "dream" language.
 I never realized that this is a high level language and relatively easy to understand.
+I'm very happy that I chose C# .NET to create this CSharpHotkey library!

 I HIGHLY recommend C# .NET on VS2022 for any hobbyist programming on Windows (it's also cross-platform now if you are interested).